Control a 7 Segment Display from Raspberry PI with Python

 Start with OS installation using install Raspberry PI OS Lite guide.
 This procedure also works with Raspberry PI OS Desktop, using its internal terminal.

 Make your OS up-to-date.
-From terminal, use following commands:
+From the terminal, use the following commands:

 Get 7 Segment Python Script